 Using the "speak" and "quiet" commands can also be quite useful.
 This way you can control when your dog barks.
 Remember, though, that if you use treats or verbal encouragement to teach these commands you want to wait a few seconds after he stops barking before giving it to him so that he understands he is being rewarded for being quiet and not for barking.

 Of course when it comes to dog training barking commands, sometimes verbal commands will not be enough.
-In these cases, you may need to employ a head harness that gently closes the dog's mouth with a simple pull or even a bark collar, which can deter the dog from barking by emitting either an electric pulse, a high pitched noise or even a spray of citronella that creates an unpleasant scent each time he barks.
+In these cases, you may need to employ a head harness that gently closes the dog's mouth with a simple pull or even a bark collar, which can deter the dog from barking by emitting either a vibration, a high pitched noise, or even a spray of citronella that creates an unpleasant scent each time he barks.

 However, training collars should only be used if you know what you are doing as improper use can be abusive and won't necessarily get you the results you hoped for.
 Your goal is to get your dog to want to listen to you and look to you for guidance as their leader.
 Often a dog barking incessantly and not listening indicates that they think they are in charge.